flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 Additionally, the PSRAM bus is only **16-bit wide** (still following the [Game Boy Advance's EWRAM](game-boy-advance#memory-locations) model) and operates at half the ARM9's clock speed.
 Consequently, whenever either CPU needs to fetch a 32-bit word from memory, the interface **stalls the CPU**, introducing up to three 'wait cycles' while the full word is reconstructed.

 The degree of stalling varies significantly depending on the transfer type (instruction or data fetch) and the transfer width (16-bit or 32-bit).
 The worst scenario occurs during non-sequential 32-bit data retrieval, where the ARM9 spends five cycles per transfer.
 This is alleviated when the data is sequential, reducing transfer times to a mere cycle.
-However, the ARM9 doesn't support sequential opcode fetching, so instruction retrieval gain no benefit.
+However, the ARM9 doesn't support sequential opcode fetching, so instruction retrieval gains no benefit.
 In other words, the same penalties apply regardless of whether instructions are adjacent.

 All in all, this means that in the worst case, the ARM9's whopping 66 MHz horsepower is practically reduced to a mere ~8 MHz.
 That is, if the program makes an abysmal use of the cache and TCM.
 In situations like this, however, I wonder if Nintendo might have mitigated the issue simply by increasing the amount of internal fast RAM.
 I also question if this is just technical debt carried over for the sake of backwards compatibility.